git-town/git-town/documentation/commands/sync.md

 - pulls and pushes updates for the current branch
 - pushes tags

-Additionally, when there is a remote upstream, the main branch is synced with its upstream counterpart.
-This can be disabled with `git config git-town.sync-upstream false`.
+If the repository contains an "upstream" remote, syncs the main branch with its upstream counterpart.
+You can disable this by running `git config git-town.sync-upstream false`.

 </a>